memfault/interrupt/_drafts/diving-into-jtag-part6.md

 >**Disclaimer 1**: I am not a cyber-security expert and not deeply immersed in this topic, so this article does not aim to uncover any secrets or provide an in-depth exploration.
-It is simply a superficial look at this topic from an ordinary firmware engineer.
+It is brief discussion from a standard firmware engineering perspective.
->**Disclaimer 2**: This article is for informational purposes only and is not a guide to action.
+>**Disclaimer 2**: This article is for informational purposes only and does not encourage hacking.
-Hacking devices is wrong and illegal.

 # Protection